POEM: Ebola US Over

 So give it a rest

-Fear and ignorance are a lethal combination, and they have a nefarious synergy with infectious outbreaks.
-Ignorance often leads to a dangerous undervaluing of early in an epidemic.
+Fear and ignorance are a lethal combination, and they have a nefarious synergy with infectious disease outbreaks.
+Ignorance often leads to a dangerous undervaluing of prevention early in an epidemic.
 Then, when the epidemic becomes visible, closer to home, fear often demands actions that are often useless or counterproductive.
-If confusion prevails amidst a population, infectious can flourish, as energies are squandered on off-mark enterprises and scientifically-validated methods are not sufficiently adhered to, often because of ignorance and suspicion, even if plenty of fear and concern is as a motivator.
+If confusion prevails amidst a population, infectious disease can flourish, as energies are squandered on off-mark enterprises and scientifically-validated methods are not sufficiently adhered to, often because of ignorance and suspicion, even if plenty of fear and concern is present as a motivator.

-May we drum up the and resolve to fight Ebola based on what we know well rather than that which is uncertain and subject to fear-mongering.
+May we drum up the courage and resolve to fight Ebola based on what we know well rather than that which is uncertain and subject to fear-mongering.

 This entry was posted in Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.